chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-1-the-language.md

 But there is, still, such a thing as Ojibwe culture.
 It’s alive and well, and it’s not the same thing as U.S. culture, despite the best efforts of a hundred years of assimilation policy.
 It belongs to the present; it’s not built around a veneration for the past and a wish that it would return exactly as it was.
-Its stories and teachings have wisdom you can use now and in the future.
+Its stories and teachings have wisdom that people can use right now and in the future.

 And the core of that wisdom is, indeed, passed down from the thousands and thousands of years in which the Anishinaabe people lived from the Earth, lived closely with it and had to know everything